 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
 While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following in calculating a credit score:

-- Credit History - How many years have you had credit?
+- Credit History - How long have you had credit?

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-Raising your FICO score
+Raising your credit score

-Want to know more about your FICO score?
-Give us a call: (207) 571-8034.
+Want to know more about credit scores?
+Call us: (207) 571-8034.